iipc/warc-specifications/specifications/warc-format/warc-1.1/index.md

 The WARC-Refers-To-Date field may be used to help associate a record of type 'revisit' with the another record which helped determine the present record content.
-The WARC-Refers-To-Target-URI field shall not be used in 'warcinfo', 'response','metadata',´conversion', ‘resource’, 'request', and 'continuation' records.
+The WARC-Refers-To-Date field shall not be used in 'warcinfo', 'response','metadata',´conversion', ‘resource’, 'request', and 'continuation' records.